INSandwich/INSAndwich-front-end/README.md

 `When you code some front-end, be sure to use the console ;)`

 Todo list:
-  - Start with a navbar and footer
-  - Create all components relative to the project
   - Add a generic http service to do requests on the rest api
+  - Begin styling the components nicely, start linking the rest api to the front-end
   - Create nice templates :)

 Todo, maybe:
   - Localization
   - Use stylus for better css management
+  - Password reset link thingy

 Links:
   - [Angular 2](https://angular.io)